Probing initial isocurvature perturbation with 21cm one-point statistics: Results

-From an observational perspective, the forecasted variance-only constraints suggest that, in the absence of strong systematics, SKA Phase 1 could achieve sub-percent precision on both cosmological and key astrophysical parameters.
-The skewness constraints, while weaker, are still within a regime where joint analysis can significantly improve parameter recovery and provide robustness against modeling uncertainties.
+From an observational perspective, the forecasted constraints suggest that, in the absence of strong systematics, SKA Phase 1 could achieve percent or sub-percent precision on both cosmological and key astrophysical parameters.